DonWachsmalstift/Desy_Felix_2023/logbook_day_4.md

 13:25 we start measurement and heatramp to 450 °C 5°/min Airflow of 3 ml/min

-14:49 450°C reached, xrd looks like gamma alumina gonna wait for a bit and then go up to T max.
+14:49 450°C reached, xrd looks like gamma alumina gonna wait for 60 mins and then go up to T max.
+15:49 measurement stopped

+**SBa200**
+16:05 measurement started with Air Heatramp 20°/min to 450